 - Permits are not transferable to other individuals or businesses

 - The permit holder is responsible for keeping the immediate area covering 6 feet on all sides from the edge of the designated outdoor seating area clean of garbage, food debris, paper, cups, or cans associated with the operation of the outdoor dining space on a daily basis.
 All waste and trash must be properly disposed of by the permit holder.

 - The permit holder is responsible for timely removal of snow and ice from the outdoor seating area as per the standards specified in the City publication Fayetteville Street Renaissance Maintenance Partnership, Programs and Policies (see Appendix Section 4).
 No ice-melt should drain into tree pits

-- The permit holder is responsible for the maintenance, upkeep, and security of furniture and accessories used in the outdoor seating area
+- The permit holder is responsible for the maintenance, upkeep, aesthetics and security of outdoor seating furniture and accessories including umbrellas

 - Sidewalks within and adjacent to the outdoor seating area must be washed down and cleaned on a daily basis.
 Any stains from spills must be removed.
 Soiled pavement not able to be cleaned must be replaced by the permit holder, under the supervision of the Parks Department.
 Water and detergents used for cleaning must not drain into tree pits